10 Best Hiking Trails near Bozeman, MT

 6. South Cottonwood Trail

-Southwest of downtown, South Cottonwood Trail is one of many excellent national forest hiking trails close to the city.
+South Cottonwood Trail is southwest of downtown and is one of many excellent national forest hiking trails close to the city.
 What makes this hike particularly popular is its lush surroundings and easy access to Cottonwood Creek.
 The trail is also relatively flat, offering a family-friendly route to follow through the forest.

 Most adventures on South Cottonwood extend to the Third Bridge, approximately two miles from the trailhead, for a four-mile out-and-back.
 The trail extends much farther, however.
 It stretches six miles to connect with Hyalite Canyon and eight miles to reach the trail for Mount Blackmore.

-A shaded forest and running water accompany every step along the entire route.
+A shaded forest and running water accompany much of the entire route.
 This shade and water make the trail pleasant on hot summer days.
 The trailhead is approximately a 20-minute drive from downtown.
 And within the first half-mile of hiking, it feels like the city is much farther away.

 7. Beehive Basin Trail